hernantz/blog/content/pages/whoami.md

 So far I can tell three things about me, that might help you understand where I'm heading to.

-I'm a generalist, which sound great until you realise it is actually a burden.
+I'm a generalist, which sounds great until you realize it is actually a burden.
-One might think that a generalist can contribute everywhere, but in reality you never end up fiting anywhere.
-It's easy to wander, so my life is a constant struggle to keep a goal, discipline myself and take baby steps towards somewhere.
+One might think that a generalist can contribute everywhere, but in reality you never end up fitting anywhere.
+It's easy to wander.
+My life is a constant struggle to keep a goal, discipline myself and take baby steps towards *somewhere*.

 I don't fear learning whatever is needed to assert the success of a project.
 Indeed, I love to learn.
-Maybe I don't like to be taught, though very often I see the need for that.

 My tombstone will say: